ibme-qubic/svbdoc/doc/tests/biexp.rst

 It is clear that the main impact on convergence speed is the initial posterior.
 Where it is far from the true values (``i_wrong``) convergence is slowest.
-However this problem is much less obvious when the priors are informative as this has the effect of guiding the optimisation to the correct solution.
+However this problem is much less obvious when the priors are informative as in this case the 'wrong' posterior values generate high latent cost as they are far from the 'true' prior values.
+This quickly guides the optimisation to the correct solution.
 Initialisation of the posterior from the data (where there is a reasonable method for doing this) is therefore recommended to improve convergence speed.